datenanfragen/company-json-generator/README.md

 Datenanfragen.de is an open source project by [Datenanfragen.de e.&nbsp;V.](https://www.datarequests.org/verein), a registered non-profit from Germany.
 We have made it our mission to help you exercise your right to privacy.
 Through our website, we offer a generator for GDPR requests as well as access to our company and supervisory authority database (see [this repository](https://github.com/datenanfragen/data/) for the source behind this data) and comprehensive articles on the GDPR and privacy in general.

 Every company (or other organization) in our database is represented by a single JSON file (named after the slug in the JSON).
 The JSON has to follow the specific schema.
-This tool provides you the convinience to generate those JSONs by filling a simple form.
+This tool provides you the convenience to generate those JSONs by filling a simple form.
 The format is explained [here](https://github.com/datenanfragen/data/#data-formats).

 ![Screenshot of the tool](https://static.dacdn.de/other/screenshot-company-json.png)